IBM Sending Mixed Signals With Fundamental Metrics And Performance

 Potential Cons For IBM

-With IBM's five segments, we can now check to see how its fundamentals are holding up.
+After taking a look at the company's five segments, we can now check to see how its fundamentals are holding up.
 I consider being on the fence with IBM.
 Although I believe it that it has more potential to the upside than the downside, at this moment of time it is hard to tell.
 However, I will provide an analysis which can help pave the way and prepare investors for the possibility of a good buy.
 I will show you my reasons for analyzing IBM and coming to this conclusion.
 Before I get into the pros of IBM, I would like to shine some light on possible cons and the elephant in the room.
 One of the biggest issues with pulling the trigger on IBM is that the market indices are near highs and currently consolidating.
 The current consolidating is leaving investors on the fence as to which way the market may continue its direction.
-We can assume that the consolidation in the markets is because everyone is waiting for January 20th when President-Elect Donald Trump starts his term.
-The biggest risk potential I see for IBM is not in the stock itself, but the overall outlook of the market for the next four years.
+We can assume that the consolidation in the markets is because everyone is waiting for January 20th, when President-elect Donald Trump starts his term.
+The biggest risk potential I see for the company is not in the stock itself, but the overall outlook of the market for the next four years.
 With markets at highs, it is safe to assume that a pullback is justified in 2017.
 All things considered, the significant risk involved in taking IBM long now would be the downside risk of a possible correction or even a crash.
-The only viable solution to ease investor's worries would be to hedge with IBM options or index futures.
+The only viable solution to ease investors' worries would be to hedge with IBM options or index futures.

-I have been very pessimistic about the market, and I believe that the market is artificially at highs and merits a large pull back.
-However, that should not stop investors to look for opportunities or just to analyze a stock for a future time when the price shoots back at an ideal level.
-IBM's D/E ratio is massively high.
-Currently at 249.75%!
-Typically companies with safe D/E ratios are considered to be around the 20% range.
+I have been very pessimistic about the market, and I believe the market is artificially at highs and merits a large pullback.
+However, that should not stop investors from looking for opportunities or just from analyzing a stock for a future time when the price shoots back to an ideal level.
+IBM's D/E ratio is massively high, currently at 249.75%!
+Typically, companies with safe D/E ratios are considered to be around the 20% range.
 On the contrary, though, I will provide some evidence and proof that can ease the worries of investors from this particular metric.

 The dividend payout ratio is typically high at 43.84%.
-With such a high payout ratio, IBM does not have much room in regards to deciding a dividend increase.
-Commonly, companies increase dividends when it has retained about 80% of its earnings.
-The trend of IBM's payout ratio has been increasing, giving further sentiment that a dividend increase is lacking.
+With such a high payout ratio, IBM does not have much room in regard to deciding a dividend increase.
+Commonly, companies increase dividends when they have retained about 80% of their earnings.
+The trend of IBM's payout ratio has been increasing, indicating further sentiment that a dividend increase is lacking.

 IBM Payout Ratio (TTM) data by YCharts